 Encapsulation also allows different pods to be associated with different virtual networks.
 This provides a strong security model where groups of pods can be physically segregated.
 This does however mean you still need routers to cross between overlay networks.
 These routers will need their own firewall rules.

 The one common mechanism for externally communicating with pods in both network types is Kubernetes node ports.
 For every pod the Autonomous Operator creates, we also create a node port service for it.
-For every port we define for the service, it will have a random port assigned on the underlying host.
+Every port we define for the service will have a random port assigned to the underlying host.